Dissolution: An Alternative To The Divorce Process

-Both divorce and dissolution will legally end your marriage.
-The dissolution process gives you more control over the outcome, more privacy and more flexibility to fashion results that fit your family.
+Spouses considering ending their marriage have several options to legally sever ties as both divorce and dissolution will legally end your marriage.
+However, the dissolution process gives you more control over the outcome, more privacy and more flexibility to fashion results that fit your family.

 At Brinkman & Associates, our family law attorneys realize that working through these issues can be extremely challenging.
 It can be difficult to sit across the table from a person you would rather not deal with.
 We work to build consensus while protecting your interests.